We may receive compensation when you click on links to products from our partners.

 There’s nothing like getting a project or a task done on time when you thought you were going to struggle.
 You can feel like a huge weight has been lifted and you are happy with yourself.
 Something which can really encourage you to achieve this goal again is when someone else praises you for getting it done.
 This is why it is important that as a leader you encourage your team to do well and you praise them for doing things right.
 How you reward hard work is up to you, you can give out bonuses or organize days out but even just a simple ‘well done’ can go a long way!

 No one likes a leader that sits behind a computer in another office down the hall sending out emails about getting work done on time.
-Of course, you might be busy with other things and micromanaging is never good, but you should make sure to stay present so that your team can rely on you.
+Of course, you might be busy with other things, and micromanaging is never good, but you should make sure to stay present so that your team can rely on you.
 If you want to manage a great team, then you need to make yourself available.
-You need to show your face and be able to answer any questions that your team have.
+You need to show your face and be able to answer any questions that your team has.
 When you have a strong presence in a team, you also show that you care and that you are happy to help.
 This will make the team feel like they are working with you and not for you.
-From here, you can expect your team to respect you more and put a little more effort in to try to please you.
+From here, you can expect your team to respect you more and put a little more effort into trying to please you.

 Remember to be positive and always give constructive feedback rather than negative feedback.
 If your team respects you and appreciates what you do for them then they are more likely to work a little harder to reach a deadline in order to help you get the job done on time.
 Don’t be afraid to seek advice from your team in order to understand what they need from you.
 A team is only as strong as its leader and if you want to impress your own boss then you need to manage your team effectively now.